Karlcxu/KarlChoiReviews/_posts/1851-05-01-Modern-Chess.md

 ### Overall: 4/5 (Good)

-*Notes: As president of my high school's chess club, I enjoy this game and its strategy; however, it does get a little repetitive.*
+*Notes: As president of my high school's chess club, I enjoy this game and its strategy.
+However, it does get a little repetitive.*

 *Reviewed on 1/30/2019*